acwwat/yuicompressor-ant/README.md

 Building
 --------

-Use the included Ant build file, `build.xml`, to build the project.
-The build artifact `YUICompressorAntTask-2.4.8.jar` will be created in the `dist` directory.
+Use Maven to build this library.

 Usage
 -----